 Unlocking new avenues

 It’s one thing to be impressed at a company managing to make microtransactions work, and it's another thing altogether to realize what skins can do for League.
 The first avenue that skins unlock is obvious, as it’s one that Riot has been pursuing for some time: testing the waters for new IPs.
 The PROJECT skins, and the entire robotic universe, are all screaming for their own spinoffs.
-As initiatives like the Mechs Vs. Minions board game shows, Riot is already poised to that covers multiple forms of media.
+As initiatives like the Mechs Vs. Minions board game shows, Riot is already poised to expand League from just a game into a lifestyle product that covers multiple forms of media.
 Skins are a way to build interest in these alternate branches of the franchise, while profiting off the initial interest.

 On one hand, it feels fluffy to discuss the new Lux skin.
 There are always stories going on in esports that seem to demand more attention, and skins are ultimately a cosmetic unlock that we pay for, not a benevolent gift from Riot.
 On the other hand, Riot has managed to build a massive empire off of a microtransaction based game, and it’s a feat that has changed the economy of many popular games.
 Elementalist Lux is important because it shows how far Riot has come—especially when you compare it with Pulsefire Ezreal!
 More importantly, skin sales and the demand for these unlocks show the complete dominance Riot has over the market.
 If they continue to use this power for good, like contributing to prize pools, it’ll be remarkable to see how esports grow and evolve as a result.